 Carson Helfrich is the principle with Community Planning and Management Associates, Paupack, PA; works with municipalities to develop comprehensive plans, zoning ordinances, subdivision and land development ordinances and tools to address growth and development issues.

-Irene Lakstutis is a landscape architect at Cornell Plantations, Cornell University.
+Irene Lekstutis is a landscape architect at Cornell Plantations, Cornell University.